charlleskleber/RossManSalesPred/README.md

 **Step 10.
 Deploy Model to Production:** Publish the model in a cloud environment so that other people or services can use the results to improve the business decision.

-# 4. Top 3 Data Insights
+# 4. Top 3 Insights

 **Hypothesis 01:** Stores with more assortments should sell more.